Stretching With Yoga Blocks:

 1. Triangle (Utthita Trikonasana Block)

-When you use the block within this pose, you will be able to sink deeper into the posture, really opening up the chest and hips, especially if you are having difficulty comfortably touching the floor with your hands or fingertips.
+When using blocks in this pose, you will be able to sink deeper into the posture, opening up the chest and hips.
+Above all, if you are having difficulty comfortably touching the floor with your hands or fingertips, a block works great.

 This is a side-bend type pose, focusing on both stretch and balance, benefiting the core, chest, hamstrings, and hips.